benjaminhuanghuang/flask-mongo-app-biolerplate/README.md

   - Use app factory pattern and manager for convenience of testing

+  - Use config pattern
-  - Use different config and database for different environment: prod, dev, and testing.
+    - derive different config from base config
+    - mail config
+    - database
     - Ues test_helper in unit test to reset and clear testing environment before testing.

+  - routes design

+  - Project structure
+    - Based on module instead of function

+  - session and token Auth
+    - in bootstrap nav

   - log files

+  - Use flask-bootstrap
+    - template

+  - Use flask-fw

+  - Unit test